-Current Directorships: Apogee Enterprises, Inc.
+Current Directorships: Apogee Enterprises, Inc. nVent Electric plc American Axle & Manufacturing Holdings,Inc.

 Former Directorships: TMS International Corporation

 Mr. Greene has served as an advisor, and is the founding partner, of Orion Advisors Group since July 2014, a firm specializing in supporting companies with buy-side due diligence, operations planning, supply chain optimization and executive development.
 Prior to July 2014, he served as president and chief executive officer of Consolidated Container Company, a rigid plastic packaging company from October 2005 to May 2014.
 In addition, he held the roles of senior vice president - consumer packaging group of Consolidated Container, senior vice president - operations of Exopack, a provider of flexible packaging solutions, and president - CPG products and director - strategic accounts of Union Camp Corporation, a manufacturer of paper and chemical products.